Student work in each of the BBST courses will be reviewed and evaluated by the instructors as well as peer-reviewed by other students.

 Because you have the exam questions well before the exam, we expect examination answers to be well written.
 That is, they should be:

-- directly responsive to the question that was asked
+- directly responsive to the asked question

-- focused on the question that was asked, without discussing issues that were not asked.
+- focused on the question that was asked, without discussing issues

 It is a good idea to create an outline of your answer before writing out the complete answer.
 This will help you clarify and focus your thinking.

 We expect you to answer the exam itself without help, without pasting any part of any answer that you created for the exam while studying, and more generally without referring to or using any notes or any other sources when you answer the exam.
-We also expect that, if the exam specifies a time limit for writing the exam, you will stop writing before the limit expires.
-The reason for the time limit is that we set a grading structure on the assumption that you can only write so thorough an answer in a specified amount of time.

 - Using sources or getting assistance of any kind when you write the exam is cheating.